-Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.
+Disclaimer: This information is provided as-is for the benefit of the Community.
+Please contact Sophos Professional Services if you require assistance with your specific environment.

 Here, we will take real Threat Graphs that are showing different types of malware detections.
 Using the information provided, we will investigate what additional actions could be taken to further improve your security.
 Please note that many real-world threat graphs will not necessarily provide options to improve your security.
 They can also just act as a record of what happened.

 After clicking on the new threat graphs for an ML/PE-A detection we are presented with the simplified events chain.
 In this example, it shows the computer WIN7 had the route cause of the email client

 Looking at the analyze attack chain graph below, we can see several events linking the root cause - Outlook on the left hand side, to the beacon event -

 Before we dig any deeper into this, let us get a better overview of what happened, we can select the Show direct path option from the drop down menu on the right-hand side.

 This hides most of the events leaving only the ones that directly link the root cause to the beacon.
 It is now easy to see that Outlook wrote a word document called

-.doc, .pdf, .png
+.doc, .pdf, .png.

 For customers using Sophos XDR, we can also see that on the File breakdown tab the file is signed by Microsoft.
 We could look at the other tabs to further verify the legitimacy of this file.
 However, it is clear this is the real Microsoft Word application.